needle-mirror/com.unity.polyspatial.visionos/Documentation~/Samples.md

 ### Image Tracking

 The **Image Tracking** scene allows users to spawn content using predefined, unique image markers in an unbounded application.
+This sample uses ARKit features which are not supported in the VisionOS simulator, you will need to run it on device.

 ### Mixed Reality

 The **Mixed Reality** scene allows users to spawn content using a custom ARKit hand gesture in an unbounded application.
-It also visualizes plane data information** **in the physical environment.
+It also visualizes plane data information in the physical environment.
+This sample uses ARKit features which are not supported in the VisionOS simulator, you will need to run it on device.